jayalmaraz/jay-almaraz.github.io/external/campfire-rebranding-faqs.md

 ![Volaby, from Orange Sky](./assets/volaby-faqs-for-managers/volaby-banner-grab.png)

-# Volaby is rebranding!
+# Campfire is rebranding!
 {: .fs-10 }

 We're excited about the future, and we had a desire to create a unique identity that symbolises the impact we're trying to make on the community.
-We love what we have created with Volaby and what it represents to us, you, and our team.
+We love what we have created with Campfire and what it represents to us, you, and our team.
 However, we wanted something that could stand on its own and truly demonstrate the space in which we are trying to reinvent.

 # FAQS
 {: .fs-10 }